 Another common attribute of many SUVs today is their rear-wheel drive (RWD) and four-wheel drive (4WD) systems.
 While an increasing number of vehicles of all kinds, even passenger cars, now come with all-wheel drive (AWD), the 4WD systems found in SUVs tend to be “more robust” than your average AWD system.
 This makes SUVs equipped with RWD, and 4WD when needed, ideal for tackling irregular terrain.
 Both systems are all about delivering equal power to each wheel to optimize traction, but SUVs equipped with 4WD maximize torque here.

-There isn’t one neat, catch-all definition for what an SUV is — but higher ground clearance, durable construction, substantial passenger/cargo volume and 4WD are all common attributes of this class of vehicles.
+There isn’t one neat, catch-all definition for what an SUV is — but higher ground clearance, durable car body, substantial passenger/cargo volume and 4WD are all common attributes of this class of vehicles.

 Are Jeeps and SUVs the Same Thing?